shriyaa284/Web-Chat-Application-using-WebSocket/README.md

 # Go Chat

-This is a simple chat web app written in Go
+This is a Fast Web Chat Application suing WebSocket and written in Go

 Just run the following